procf/colloids-setup/03-VMD-Install-Guide.md

 make install
 ```
 <br>
 You can now run VMD (with the GSD plugin installed) from the duplicate Contents folder.
-To open this version of VMD, select the Unix executable file vmd_MACOSXX86_64 located in the Applications/VMD/Contents/vmd/ folder.
+To open this version of VMD, select the Unix executable file lovated in the Applications/VMD/Contents/vmd/ folder:
+* for Intel: vmd_MACOSXX86_64
+* for ARM: vmd_MACOSXARM64

 This is functional, but not ideal.
 <br>